hamishhuggard/triage_concept_drift/README.md

  * Handling numeric

 README:
- * Describe the contents of the repository
  * Talk about the choice of underlying drift detector

 Dash app:
  * Don't hard code the contents of the dir.
 Read it from subdir names.
  * I think this crashes when 100% truncate accuracy.
- * Expand documentation
- * Paginate feature plots

-Stretch goals:
-  * Incorporate CDDM
-  * Incorporate Bayes

 <!--

-## The Contents of this Repo

-### MediTornado

-A fork of the Tornado framework with the following additions:
- * An implementation of the CDDM algorithm
- * Data stream generators for medical data based on the MIMIC-III dataset Note that this is a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) with its own repository.

 ## Conda cheatsheet